MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_resourceupdatesubresourceup.md

 *pDstBox* [in, optional]

 A pointer to a <a href="/windows-hardware/drivers/ddi/d3d10umddi/ns-d3d10umddi-d3d10_ddi_box">D3D10_DDI_BOX</a> structure that specifies the region of the destination subresource to copy data to.
-If <i>pDstBox</i> is <b>NULL</b>, the driver should copy to the entire destination subresouce.
+If <i>pDstBox</i> is <b>NULL</b>, the driver should copy to the entire destination subresource.

 ### -param unnamedParam5

 *pSysMemUP* [in]

-A pointer to the beginning address of the source data that <b>DefaultConstantBufferUpdateSubresourceUP(D3D11_1)</b> uses to update the destination subresouce.
+A pointer to the beginning address of the source data that <b>DefaultConstantBufferUpdateSubresourceUP(D3D11_1)</b> uses to update the destination subresource.

 ### -param unnamedParam6